Devil's Chimney (Gloucestershire): Geology

-The 19th-century geologist S. Buckman suggested that the strange shape of the Devil's Chimney could be put down to differential erosion, involving the softer outer rock being worn away to leave only the inner harder rock remaining.
-However, this would require some explanation of why there was a column of harder rock there in the first place.
+The 19th-century geologist S. Buckman suggested that the strange shape of the Devil's Chimney could be put down to differential erosion, involving a softer outer rock being worn away to leave only the inner harder rock remaining.
+However there is no evidence for such a column of harder rock, nor an explanation for how it would form.
 The truth is probably that the Devil's Chimney was left behind by 18th-century quarry workers, who quarried around it as a joke.